If you’ve been down the rabbit hole enough times you’ve probably, at one point or another, been in need of some navigation.

 If you’re planning your next trip, however, and think you may want to use this platform, hold on just a bit.
 Fireside Project officially launches in April around Bicycle Day (the official LSD holiday), and until this volunteer-based nonprofit is more fully staffed (with the eventual goal of 24/7 support), it will be operational 12 hours a day.

 Indeed, by the time it’s up and running, there will be a robust, and continuously growing market for Fireside.
-As California State Senator Scott Weiner, who just introduced a statewide psychedelic decriminalization bill, pointed out in a panel discussion about Fireside, with access to psychedelic medicines expanding across the country—thanks in part to the decriminalization movement and Oregon’s latest measures to legalize psilocybin therapy and to decriminalize small amounts of all drugs—more and more people may be intrigued by psychedelics, but may lack friends or family who are well enough versed in psychedelic terrain, or supportive of psychedelic use, to help folks along their journeys.
+As California State Senator Scott Weiner, who just introduced a statewide psychedelic decriminalization bill, pointed out in a panel discussion about Fireside, with access to psychedelic medicines expanding across the country—thanks in part to the decriminalization movement and Oregon’s latest measures to legalize psilocybin therapy and to decriminalize small amounts of all drugs—more and more people may be intrigued by psychedelics like shrooms, but may lack friends or family who are well enough versed in psychedelic terrain, or supportive of psychedelic use, to help folks along their journeys.
 While psychedelic community will inevitably evolve—perhaps to include psychedelic safe zones (akin to safe injection facilities) for those who are actively tripping, in the meantime, virtual support is a must.